Margandalf/english-for-designers/storytelling.md

 Finals of competition pIšQworky

 ## At school I'm good at this, can I try?
 While studying Exhibition architecture I had so much fun learning how to use all these graphic programmes.
 But there just wasn't a place for me to try at school.
 If you're struggling to find the right chance, just ask for it.
 I did so in Student Cyber Games and that's how my graphic design journey really begun.
-I started little but now have made so many competition graphic campaings.
+I started little but now have made so many competition graphic campaings just because I asked once.

 ## Returning the favor